 Moreover, heavy metal poisoning from metals such as lead and arsenic can cause lines to develop on nail plates.

 White spots on nails may be linked to vitamin deficiency.
-However, the deficiencies are most commonly related to zinc deficiency or calcium deficiency.
+However, the deficiencies are most commonly related to zinc or calcium deficiency.
 Sometimes, they may be referred to as calcium spots on nails.

 White spots on nails may be linked to an autoimmune condition.
 In addition, some inflammatory skin conditions, including nail psoriasis and hand eczema, may affect the nail and lead to abnormal spots on the nails.

-If you think you have calcium deposits or white spots on your nails, you should consult a doctor to determine the cause.
+However, if you have calcium deposits or white spots on your nails, you should consult a doctor to determine the cause.

 What Medications Can Cause White Spots on the Nail?